hillerlab/ForwardGenomics/README.md

 ```

+#####4: %id values
-4: A file listing the global %id values if you want to run the GLS method and/or a file listing the local (per-branch) %id values if you want to run the branch method.
+A file listing the global %id values if you want to run the GLS method and/or a file listing the local (per-branch) %id values if you want to run the branch method.

 Format globalPid.file: Space-separated table with global %id values per element (row) x species (columns).
 First column must be the element identifier.
 The first line must start with 'species'.
 Example: